 LPS also promotes an environment where more oxalate can be formed in the body.
 Type 2 diabetics and people on their way to Type 2 diabetes create more glyoxylate, a precursor to oxalate.
-When the liver is exposed to LPS, autophagy is altered leading to an accumulation of enzymes that break down glucose, including lactate dehydrogenase(LDH).
+Exposing the liver to LPS impairs autophagy, leading to an accumulation of enzymes that break down glucose, including lactate dehydrogenase(LDH).

-A recent study in mice showed that LDH was the primary route of oxalate production in the liver, the organ which creates all the oxalate.
-Knocking down LDH in the liver of mice with primary hyperoxaluria(PH) 1 & 2 caused a dramatic drop in urinary oxalate and decreased calcium oxalate stone formation.
+A recent study in mice showed that LDH was the primary route of oxalate production in the liver.
+Knocking down LDH in the liver of mice with PH 1 & 2 caused a dramatic drop in urinary oxalate.
+It also decreased oxalate stone formation.

 But we’re not finished.
 We have a little friend in our colon who can provide us with a little assistance from time to time.
 If you’ve dabbled with a low oxalate diet for any significant amount of time I’m sure you’ve heard of her: Oxalobacter formigenes.